DavidOliM/retroflag-picase/README.md

 --------------------

-Setup for RetroPie direct reboot:
+Setup for RetroPie with direct reboot:

-DISCLAIMER: I'm not responsible for any data loss, although i tested it on my setup and it worked properly.

 -------------------Multi Switch Shutdown-----------------
 Updated: 04/09/2019